-Portage welcomes men of 18 years and older who are addicted to drugs, alcohol or medication and who suffer from a chronic psychotic disorder (Axis 1 diagnosis).
+Portage welcomes men and women of 18 years and older who are addicted to drugs, alcohol or medication and who suffer from a chronic psychotic disorder (Axis 1 diagnosis).

 The residential program is approximately 6 months, depending on the individual’s needs, followed by a stay of 6 months to 2 years in a supervised apartment.

 Portage’s MICA program has been made possible through the collaboration and the contributions of the EJLB Foundation and the Ministère de la Santé et des Services sociaux du Québec.
 Clients only pay the accommodation costs.